An individual savings account (ISA) is a tax-efficient method of saving in cash or investing in stocks and shares, up to an annual allowance.

 How much tax do you pay on an ISA?

 One of the things that makes an ISA a popular savings option is that it’s tax-efficient.
-You have no personal liability to tax on any gains you make on your money invested in the ISA.
+You have no personal liability to tax on any income you take or gains you make on your money invested in the ISA.

 The favourable tax treatment of ISAs may be subject to change in future.
 The value of any tax benefits will depend on your individual circumstances.